tim1ford/GPConnect-Messaging/pages/integration/integration_mesh.md

 Viewed very simply, MESH is like a [post-restante](https://en.wikipedia.org/wiki/Poste_restante) service for electronic message delivery.
 Messages flow around the NHS using MESH as follows:

 1. Sender creates message and sends to the MESH server
-2. MESH server puts the message in the destination mailbox
+2. MESH server places the message in the destination mailbox
-3. Receiver retrieves the message from their inbox
+3. Receiver collects the message from their inbox

 For a more complete introduction to MESH, including details on how to get going if your organisation does not yet have MESH connectivity, see [MESH - Message Exchange for Health and Social Care]()